Skip to content

 What is SAP Customer Data Platform?

-SAP CDP is a cloud-based data unification and activation platform that consolidates customer data from CRM, ERP, commerce, marketing, and third-party sources into unified profiles.
+SAP CDP is a cloud-based platform that pulls customer data from CRM, ERP, commerce, marketing, and third-party sources into unified profiles.
 It resolves identities across channels, enforces consent, builds dynamic segments, and pushes enriched data to downstream systems for personalisation and analytics.

 How is CDP different from a data warehouse?

 A data warehouse stores data for reporting.
-CDP stores, unifies, and activates data — it doesn’t just hold profiles, it pushes them to marketing platforms, commerce systems, and analytics tools in real time.
-CDP also handles identity resolution and consent enforcement, which data warehouses don’t.
+CDP stores, unifies, and activates data.
+It doesn’t just hold profiles; it pushes them to marketing platforms, commerce systems, and analytics tools in real time.
+CDP also handles identity resolution and consent enforcement, which data warehouses simply don’t.

 What data sources does SAP CDP support?

 CDP ingests from SAP systems (Sales Cloud, Service Cloud, Commerce Cloud, Emarsys, S/4HANA) and non-SAP sources (ZoomInfo, Qualtrics, social platforms, website analytics, and any system with an API).
-Pre-built connectors accelerate common integrations.
+Pre-built connectors speed up the common integrations.

 How long does a CDP implementation take?

-A standard CDP implementation takes 8–14 weeks depending on the number of data sources, complexity of identity resolution rules, and segmentation requirements.
-Data quality is the biggest variable — clean, consistent source data accelerates the timeline significantly.
+A standard CDP implementation runs 8 to 14 weeks depending on the number of data sources, complexity of identity resolution rules, and segmentation requirements.
+Data quality is the biggest variable.
+Clean, consistent source data accelerates the timeline significantly.

 Does CDP replace SAP CDC?

 No. They’re complementary.
 CDC manages identity and consent at the customer-facing layer (registration, authentication, progressive profiling).
 CDP unifies data from CDC and other sources into profiles for activation.
-Most organisations that run CDP also run CDC, but they can operate independently.
+Most organisations running CDP also run CDC, but they can operate independently.

 SAP CDPCustomer Data PlatformCustomer Data ManagementPersonalisationSAP CX